pywr/pywr/docs/manual/tables.md

 Pandas's [read_csv](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html) function
 can also be provided within the configuration of the parameter.
-For example, the index of the time series is defined by `"index_col"` and the data column is defined by the ``"column"`` keyword (in this case, `"Flow"`).
+For example, the index of the time series is defined by `"index_col"` and the data column is defined by the ``"column"`` keyword (in this case `"Flow"`).
 The `"parse_dates"` keyword is required in order to parse the dates from strings in the CSV file into pandas date objects.

 When the parameter is assigned to a node's property (for example `max_flow`), it will return `23.92` when the timestep is `1910-01-01`, `22.14` on `1910-01-02` and so on.

 !!!note "Data frequency"
-    If the index column of the dataframe is a timestamp the parameter will support automatic resampling, if required.
+    If the index column of the dataframe is a timestamp, the parameter will support automatic resampling, if required.
     For example, if the external data is on a daily timestep the model can still be run on a weekly timestep.

 !!!danger "Missing dates"